Alprazolam

 How should this medicine be used?

-Alprazolam comes as a tablet, an extended-release tablet, an orally disintegrating tablet (tablet that dissolves quickly in the mouth), and a concentrated solution (liquid) to take by mouth.
-The tablet, orally disintegrating tablet, and concentrated solution usually are taken two to four times a day.
+Alprazolam comes as a tablet, an extended-release tablet, a disintegrating tablet (tablet that dissolves quickly in the mouth), and a solution (liquid) to take by mouth.
+The tablet, disintegrating tablet, and solution are taken two to four times a day.
 The extended-release tablet is taken once daily, usually in the morning.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take alprazolam exactly as directed.

 Swallow the extended-release tablets whole; do not chew, crush, or break them.